ethersphere/bee-docs/docs/develop/access-the-swarm/buy-a-stamp-batch.md

 curl -XPOST "http://localhost:1635/chequebook/withdraw?amount=1000"
 ```

-## Purchase a batch of stamps
+## What is a stamp batch?

-Stamps are created in batches so that storer nodes may calculate the
-validity of a chunk's stamp with only local knowledge.
-This enables
-the privacy you enjoy with Swarm.
+Stamp batches must be purchased and then utilised in order to upload data to swarm.

 Stamp batches are created in buckets with a `bucket depth` of 16.
-The entire
-Swarm address space is divided into $$2^{16} = 65,536$$ different
-buckets.
-When uploaded, each of your files are split into 4kb chunks
-and assigned to a specific bucket based on its address.
+The entire Swarm address space is divided into $$2^{bucketDepth} = 2^{16} = 65,536$$ different buckets.
+When uploaded, each of your files are split into 4kb chunks and assigned to a specific bucket based on its address.
+When a chunk gets assigned to a bucket, we can say that the chunk has been 'stamped', and that one stamp has been utilized from the postage stamp batch.

-When creating a batch you must specify two values, `batch depth` and `amount`.
+ When creating a batch there are two required parameters, `batch depth` and `amount`, which are explained below.

+You can learn more about stamp batches on the [postage stamp contract page](/docs/learn/technology/contracts/postage-stamp).

 ## Amount